kvassAI/slate/source/includes/_auth.md

   * [React Native](https://www.npmjs.com/package/react-native-oauth)
   * Manual - you can also use no SDK and just implement a typical OAuth2 flow
 2. Configure the SDK with the settings given by us
-3. Perform the authentication request which will return you a JWT and a profile
+3. Perform the authentication request, which will return you a JWT and a profile
 4. Create or authenticate your user with our API - `POST /v2/users`

 After this flow, you should use the JWT provided for all other API calls.

-OAuth2 is a standard for authorization, so if you need more information on how to use/implement it, you can find various resources online, but here are a few good starting points:
+OAuth2 is a standard for authorization, so if you need more information on how to use/implement it, you can find various resources online.
+However, here are a few good starting points:

 * [OAuth2 Spec - RFC6749](https://tools.ietf.org/html/rfc6749)
 * [OAuth Bible](http://oauthbible.com/)